|

 ![]() |

-Proposals issued in several Sarajevo weekly magazines are tricolours of red, white and blue set diagonally (and horizontaly in one case) with the map of the county surrounded with stars or UN olive branches.
-In this proposal the map is yellow bordered blue, surrounded with ten pive-pointed yellow stars.
+Proposals issued in several Sarajevo weekly magazines are tricolours of red, white and blue set diagonally (and horizontally in one case) with the map of the county surrounded with stars or UN olive branches.
+In this proposal the map is yellow bordered blue, surrounded with ten five-pointed yellow stars.
 Ten stars are reference to 10 cantons of the Federation (though why they should be relevant for the county flag is an other matter).

 ![]() |